 \subsection{Retrieval-Based Reasoner}

-The reasoning module can be set to use either \chat or our custom local model.
+The reasoning module can be set to use either public model, e.g., GPT-4 or local model.
 In the case of the former, a prompt is created with the serialized query tuple, serialized retrieved tuple, and a question statement corresponding to the specific data cleaning task.
 In this scenario, \chat may select the value from the retrieved tuple provided in the prompt, generate a value of its own, or state that no such value can be found.
 This process is repeated for each retrieved tuple.
 Thus, if we have $m$ query tuples and each gets $k$ relevant tuples from the \att{Reranker}, then $m*k$ prompts are sent to \chat.
 The value is then extracted from \chat's response and presented to the user with the source information (from the data lake).
 Each prompt sent to \chat consists of two cascaded questions.
 The first question is {\em ``Do these two tuples relate to the same exact entity?''} with potential answers of Yes or No. Only if the answer is Yes, the second question, within the same prompt, becomes active in the form of {\em ``what is the value for ...''}.